chardmd/jamstackbuild/content/posts/2020-05-24---Set-up-your-gatsby-environment.md

 date: 2020-05-24T03:02:20.335Z
 description: In this tutorial, you will learn how to set up your first Gatsby development environment that will allow you to create fast and secure sites.
-  You will learn the tools needed to get started, and execute basic commands.
+  You will install the tools needed to get started and execute basic commands.
 category: Getting Started
 tags:
   - Gatsby
   - Beginner
 ---
-In this tutorial, you will learn how to set up your first [Gatsby](https://www.gatsbyjs.org) development environment that will allow you to create fast and secure sites.
-You will learn the tools needed to get started, and execute basic commands.
+In this tutorial, you will learn how to set up your first Gatsby development environment that will allow you to create fast and secure sites.
+You will install the tools needed to get started and execute basic commands.

 Tested with: